 2. Google Cloud Platform

-For data classification in GCP, we can find both labels and tags, which are two different things.
+For data classification in Google Cloud, we can find both labels and tags, which are two different things.

 A label is described as a key-value pair that you can create using the Resource Manager API and the Google Cloud console.
 These can be used to separate resources in terms of billing, to add information about resource state, and so on.

-Tags, however, are the tools that allow GCP customers to classify data and establish rules based on their classification.
+Tags, however, are the tools that allow Google Cloud customers to classify data and establish rules based on their classification.

-The difference between labels and tags in Google Cloud is that labels are simply metadata added to resources, while tags categorize assets and can be used when defining policies and rules (for example, who is allowed to access a certain asset) in your GCP environment.
+The difference between labels and tags in Google Cloud is that labels are simply metadata added to resources, while tags categorize assets and can be used when defining policies and rules (for example, who is allowed to access a certain asset) in your Google Cloud environment.